Lac de Tracouet

 Lac de Tracouet (also Lac Noir, "Black Lake") is a lake in the Nendaz municipality in the canton of Valais, Switzerland.
 It is situated at the foot of the Dent de Nendaz at an elevation of 2,171 m.

-The lake can be reached by cable car or foot from Haute-Nendaz to Tracouet (2,200 m) followed by a slight descent to the lake surface.
+The lake can be reached by cable car or by foot from Haute-Nendaz to Tracouet (2,200 m) followed by a slight descent to the lake surface.
 The approximately 1.85 ha surface usually freezes during the winter season and is incorporated into the skiing area of the mountain.